CaH4o/fullstackopen/README.md

 <summary>Сoncepts and definitions:</summary>

 TypeScript is a programming language designed for large-scale JavaScript development created by Microsoft.
 To support building large-scale JavaScript applications, TypeScript offers features such as better development-time tooling, static code analysis, compile-time type checking and code-level documentation.

+TypeScript consists of three separate, but mutually fulfilling parts:

+- The language
+- The compiler
+- The language service

+TypeScript key language features:

+- Type annotations
+- Structural typing
+- Type inference
+- Type erasure

+TypeScript may have some advantages:

+1. TypeScript offers type checking and static code analysis.
+We can require values to be of a certain type, and have the compiler warn about using them incorrectly.
+This can reduce runtime errors, and you might even be able to reduce the number of required unit tests in a project, at least concerning pure-type tests.
+2. TypeScript is that the type annotations in the code can function as a type of code-level documentation.
+It's easy to check from a function signature what kind of arguments the function can consume and what type of data it will return.
+This form of type annotation-bound documentation will always be up to date and it makes it easier for new programmers to start working on an existing project.
+3. TypeScript is that IDEs can provide more specific and smarter IntelliSense when they know exactly what types of data you are processing

+All of these features are extremely helpful when you need to refactor your code

 </details>